-Going back to the 1920’s and 30’s, the inner portion of Wilson Cove was a shallow tidal basin used primarily by commercial craft.
-On the east side -- now occupied by the Norwalk Yacht Club -- there was a steamboat landing.
-A spur of the New York, New Haven & Hartford Railroad ran along the east side to the end of Wilson Point.
-An oil transfer station for the Standard Oil Co., today’s Mobil Oil, hugged the shore along Wilson Avenue where its tank farm was located.
+The east side of the cove, now occupied by Norwalk Yacht Club, at one point served as a steamboat landing.
+A spur of the New York, New Haven & Hartford Railroad ran along the eastern shore to the south end of Wilson Point.
+Ice, coal and farm products in the railcars were transferred to the boats docked there.
+Also, an oil transfer station and tank farm for Standard Oil Company hugged the shore along Wilson Avenue.

-The Norwalk Yacht Club was originally located on the West side of Wilson Cove -- the antique Red building w/dock is still there; now a residence.
+The Norwalk Yacht Club clubhouse was originally located on the west side of Wilson Cove along Bluff Avenue.
+The 1894 Victorian with dock is still there and now is a private residence.

-Just south of Wilson Cove Y.C. is the original “Reverend Thomas House”, now part of the Thomas Place Condominium Group of homes.
-This antique home was originally located on Wilson Point, but because it obstructed the view for “Mr. Wilson”, it was moved over to its present location -- by pushing it over the ice during one of the winters when all of Wilson Cove was solid ice!
+Also situated on the west side of the cove, just south of Wilson Cove Yacht Club, is the original Rev. Thomas House.
+It now is part of the Thomas Place Condominium Group of homes.
+The Thomas House was originally built on Wilson Point.
+However, it obstructed Wilson’s view of Long Island Sound.
+So the house was moved to the opposite shore by pushing it across the ice one winter when all of Wilson Cove was frozen solid.

-If you are looking to join the Club or would like to provide any questions / comments please Click Here.
+If you are interested in joining the Club or would like to provide any questions / comments please Click Here.